rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 One thing I missed from Windows Explorer was the preview pane.
 In Ubuntu running the Gnome desktop you can install "Sushi" to preview files.
 Then you just hit the space bar to preview a supported file format.

-To install GNOME Sushi using Ubuntu Software, click the following link:
+To install GNOME Sushi using Ubuntu Software, open a terminal and paste the following code in:

 ```bash
 sudo apt install gnome-sushi